tbrouns/paser/README.md

 parameters                     struct                   Parameters for all data processing functions

-				[ see "ept_parameter_default" for details ]
+                [ see "psr_parameter_default" for details ]

 spikes                         struct                   Neural spiking data
-                assigns        integer  [1 x Ns]        Cluster index of each detected spike after merging assigns_prior  integer  [1 x Ns]        Cluster index of each detected spike before merging clusters       struct                   See "ept_sst_clusterfeatures" for details
+                assigns        integer  [1 x Ns]        Cluster index of each detected spike after merging assigns_prior  integer  [1 x Ns]        Cluster index of each detected spike before merging clusters       struct                   See "psr_sst_clusterfeatures" for details
                 info           struct                   See further below
                 params         struct                   Needed for compatibility
                 removed        logical  [1 x Ns]        Spikes that are designated for removal